FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 ## Research:

 I spent a lot of time researching big travel companies, trying to understand the process and how it works.
-I mostly focused on the eco aspect of the company, researched best materials for print and how to incorporated nature in the logo.
+I mostly focused on the eco aspect of the company, researching the best materials for print, and how to incorporated nature into the logo.

 ## The Idea:

 The idea was to create a fresh and simple look associated with nature.
-My inspiration came from the landscapes of their destinations; that’s why I decided to include the movement of waves, the peaks of hills and animal symbols that would symbolise eco friendly tourism and agrotourism.
+My inspiration came from the landscapes of their destinations; that’s why I decided to include the movement of waves, the peaks of hills, and animal symbols that would symbolise eco friendly tourism and agrotourism.

 <div class="graphic ultrawide">